CJP-Whitt/Spot_Welder/README.md

 ## Arduino Details
-The arduino firmware controls the switch for the transformer based on the foot pedal and burst weld settings (3 part welding process), and it also holds the stored settings from previous use.
-The welding process has 3 parts, an initial short ON heating phase, then a short OFF phase and then to finish a long ON phase for completing the actual welding.
+The arduino firmware controls the switch for the transformer based on the foot pedal and burst weld settings (3 Welding Settings), and it also holds the stored settings from previous use.
+The welding process has 3 parts, how many pulses to weld with, how long to weld for each pulse and the pause in between pulses.